PoCInnovation/Workshops/ai/Data_Science_Pandas/README.md

 Basics of Data Science and introduce Pandas.
 You will:
 - learn to use Pandas
-- analyse huge datasets
+- analyze huge datasets
 - clean datasets
-- visualize data analyse
+- visualize data analyses

 ⚠️ Don't forget to extract the datasets from the file compress datasets.zip

-## What is Jupyter Notebook :book:
+## What is Jupyter Notebook 📖

 Jupyter Notebook allows you to work by cells.
 Modify the cells to pass the exercises.
 Then execute the cells by clicking on the play button or with the shortcut: ``shift + enter``.